oscimp/amaranth_twstft/Doc/01_usage.md

   -b BAUDRATE, --baudrate BAUDRATE
                         serial baudrate
   -l BITLEN, --bitlen BITLEN
-                        the bitlen of the fpga's LFSR.
-Hardwired in FPGA's gateware, this option doesn't modify it's config but is requiered to communicate properly the taps settings -m, --monitor         keep listning and print debug signals to stdout --list                list available devices
+                        the bitlen of the FPGA's LFSR.
+Hardwired in FPGA's gateware, this option doesn't modify it's config but is required to communicate properly the taps settings -m, --monitor         keep listening and print debug signals to stdout --list                list available devices
   -p, --pps             when monitoring, also print debug signal for valid and expected PPS -ta TAPS_A, --taps-a TAPS_A